-- To provide a broad, balanced, relevant curriculum for pupils with autism which includes access to the Early Years Foundation and National Curriculum at appropriate levels.
+- To provide a broad, balanced, relevant and rich curriculum for pupils with autism with an emphasis on the learning of life skills alongside access to the Early Years Foundation Stage and National Curriculum as appropriate.

 - To provide a range of teaching methods and interventions informed by knowledge and understanding of autism.

-- To create a learning environment which encourages the physical and emotional wellbeing of all pupils and promotes confidence, independence and encourages flexibility of thought.
+- To maintain a learning environment which encourages the physical and emotional wellbeing of all pupils and promotes confidence, independence and effective processing of information.